ethereum/trin/README.md

 Check out the [Trin book](https://ethereum.github.io/trin) to quickly get up and running with Trin.

+> **NOTE**: This project uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+If you just cloned the project, be sure to run: `git submodule update --init`.
+See our dedicated [page](https://ethereum.github.io/trin/developers/contributing/git/submodules.html) for more info.

 ## Experimental Status

 Trin is a prototype Portal Network client.
 This implementation and the Portal Network specifications will continue to co-evolve.